jaegertracing/documentation/content/docs/next-release/troubleshooting.md

     2018-12-10 16:41:25 INFO  Configuration:236 - Initialized  tracer=JaegerTracer(..., sampler=ConstSampler(decision=true,  tags={sampler.type=const, sampler.param=true}), ...)

-#### Use the logging reporter

-Most Jaeger SDKs are able to log the spans that are being reported to the logging facility provided by the instrumented application.
-Typically, this can be done by setting the environment variable `JAEGER_REPORTER_LOG_SPANS` to `true`, but refer to the Jaeger SDK's documentation for the language you are using.
-In some languages, specifically in Go and Node.js, there are no de-facto standard logging facilities, so you need to explicitly pass a logger to the SDK that implements a very narrow `Logger` interface defined by the Jaeger SDKs.
-When using the Jaeger SDK for Java, spans are reported like the following:

-    2018-12-10 17:20:54 INFO  LoggingReporter:43 - Span reported:  e66dc77b8a1e813b:6b39b9c18f8ef082:a56f41e38ca449a4:1 -  getAccountFromCache

-The log entry above contains three IDs: the trace ID `e66dc77b8a1e813b`, the span ID `6b39b9c18f8ef082` and the span's parent ID `a56f41e38ca449a4`.
-When the backend components have the log level set to `debug`, the span and trace IDs should be visible on their standard output (see [Increase the logging in the backend components](#increase-the-logging-in-the-backend-components) below).

-The logging reporter follows the sampling decision made by the sampler, meaning that if the span is logged, it should also reach the backend.

 ### Remote Sampling

 The Jaeger backend supports [Remote Sampling](../sampling/#remote-sampling), i.e., configuring sampling strategies centrally and making them available to the SDKs.
 Some, but not all, OpenTelemetry SDKs support remote sampling, often via extensions (refer to [Migration to OpenTelemetry](../../../sdk-migration/#migration-to-opentelemetry) for details).